aws/aws-xray-java-agent/aws-xray-agent-benchmark/README.md

 ## AWS X-Ray Agent Benchmarks

-This package contains benchmarking tests to compare the performance of several common scenarios with instrumentation by the AWS X-Ray Auto-Instrumentation Agent, the AWS X-Ray SDK for Java, and no instrumentation at all as a baseline.
+This package contains benchmarking tests to compare the performance of common scenarios in a distributed application.
+The scenarios can be run with instrumentation by the AWS X-Ray Auto-Instrumentation Agent, the AWS X-Ray SDK for Java, and no instrumentation at all as a baseline.
+A local server is used to mitigate unpredictable network latencies.

 ## Running the Benchmarks